jenkinsci/codesonar-plugin/test/README.md

 If you haven't done Linux kernel building before, you can read here:  https://www.makeuseof.com/tag/compile-linux-kernel/

+### Job: build_and_analyze_linux_kernel_gitsha_preset-misra_inc

+Analysis of the Linux kernel job, but with preset configuration for analysis checking for MISRA compliance.

+The Linux kernel job is using a specific git sha of the kernel, so we get the same result each time, and it build based on the `config`-file we have in this repository so we also knows it builds the same things each time.

+*Purpose of the job is to see what the limits are and if it can succeed at all.*.

+**Analysis of the Linux kernel using preset MISRA INC**

+* FAILED - **Job stopped, used 2 TB disk space**.
+We didn't want to take it further.
+CodeSonar generated 2 TB project data during the analysis, while Jenkins took about 16 GB for the console log of the job.
+* Jeg analysis was running for 23 hours, and the status in CodeSonar was `Collecting Constants`, showing expected time as 1 day and 22 hours (and was still increasing at this time).

+* CodeSonar plugin - at no point the Jenkins java process (monitored with Visualvm) used more a few GBs of memory, since the plugin never really got to do anything because basic analysis wasn't done yet.
+Post-build action wasn't reached.

 ### Job: wgen_generate_warnings

 *Purpose is to auto generate a (large) amount of warnings, to stress test the plugin and setup.
 We use wgen.py, a script supplied by Grammatech that can generate a number of warnings pr line of code*.